 post-click landing pages that are specifically designed to work in conjunction with an ad or series of ads are by far the best option to create continuity and extend an immersive experience that can utilize an impactful combination of content and tone to breed further clicks and sales.

-Increase conversions optimizing your post-click experience
+Increase conversions optimizing your post-click landing page

 The overwhelming majority of ad clicks simply don’t convert.
 Although search conversion is the most potent component of Google Ads regarding conversions, it still clocks in at a paltry 2.7% conversion rate.